StudentTraineeCenter/STCEngine/README.md

 # STCEngine
 This is a 2D game engine made for a graduate thesis for the STC program.
 It allows the user to create a simple 2D game and easily modify the level using JSON.
 It is mostly made for RPGs, but other genres are possible as well.
+The repository contains two demos, a user manual and the source code for one of the demos.
 # Demos
 The "STCEngine Demos" directory contains two demos to demonstrate the basic functionality, as well as a Czech user manual on controls and level editing.
 To start a demo, run "STCEngine Demos/RPG Demo/net6.0-windows/STCEngine.exe"